Get started with Fortnox ↔ HubSpot

 Release notes — Fortnox price lists & multi-currency product prices

-This feature lets you import invoices from Fortnox and to deals in HubSpot.
+This path lets you import invoices from Fortnox to deals in HubSpot.

 First time setup: